 How can you quickly build a launchpad?

 You can build a Launchpad website in as little as 6-8 weeks.
 Of course, this depends on your GDD partner’s process and their ability to turn around updates and incremental changes.
-It is also reliant on your team’s ability to provide the necessary content, images and design briefs for the project.
+It also relies on your team’s ability to provide the project's necessary content, images and design briefs.

 Here are a few key areas to focus on to ensure maximum time to value for your customer: